How the Speed of Light was First Measured

 One of the first prominent individuals to actually come up with a tangible experiment to test whether light had a speed was Dutch Scientist, Isaac Beeckman in 1629.
 Despite living in a time before lasers- which gives me the chills just thinking about- Beeckman understood that, lacking lasers, the basis of any good scientific experiment should always involve explosions of some kind; thus, his experiment involved detonating gunpowder.

 Beeckman placed mirrors at various distances from the explosion and asked observers whether they could see any difference in when the flash of light reflected from each mirror reached their eyes.
-As you can probably guess, the experiment was "inconclusive".
+As you can probably

 A similar more famous experiment that didn't involve explosions was possibly conducted or at the very least proposed by Galileo Galilei just under a decade later in 1638.
 Galileo, like Beeckman also suspected that the speed of light wasn't infinite and made passing references to an experiment involving lanterns in some of his work.
 His experiment (if he ever conducted it at all), involved placing two lanterns a mile apart and trying to see if there was any noticeable lag between the two; the results were inconclusive.
 The only thing Galileo could surmise was that if light wasn't infinite, it was fast and that experiments on such a small scale were destined to fail.